yumingfan-0219/AAAI2024-COMPETITION-ON-MATH-PROBLEM-SOLVING---TRACK1-and-TRACK2/README.md

 you can replace the path in the code to get the Track1 or Track2 result.

+As an important clarification to avoid any possible confusion:
+Our model was trained exclusively on a Chinese math dataset.
+We did not develop a separate model for Track2; instead, we utilized the same model purely for prediction purposes in Track2.
+This approach aligns with our commitment to genuine and fair competition.

 The math datasets we gathered and the processed training datasets can be downloaded from the following links:

 ## Oriniginal Data and Training Data